lr101/cryptography/README.md

 The first part includes encryption and decryption using affine and double block ciphers.
 And the second part implements encryption and decryption using RSA for exchanging a symmetric key and uses it to encrypt and decrypt a message using AES in either ECB or CBC mode.

-When running the main function, a cli is provided to navigate the different options.
+When running the main function, a CLI is provided to navigate the different options.
 Specifically for the second part this is supposed to simulate a real life communication between two users.

-Explanation of the different options in the RSA/AES cli:
+Explanation of the different options in the RSA/AES CLI:

 - **Option (1):** First generate the RSA key (1) by specifying the key size in bits in the given menu.
 - **Option (2):** Encrypt and decrypt a message (2) using RSA. **The message should be less than the key size.**